 And, I love my wife even more.
-I've gained a greater respect for her, and am very proud to be married to a woman with such strong, godly convictions that she chose to live by them instead of abandon them when they became inconvenient.
+I've gained a greater respect for her and am very proud to be married to a woman with such strong, godly convictions that she chose to live by them instead of abandoning them when they became inconvenient.

 In short, I've seen how blessed I am.

 I hope this has helped you see that not all is lost with a deformed baby.
 God can bless through it all and show Himself to be more real.

 - CARM Radio

 - Cut and Paste Information

 - Discussion Boards